 - 1. The examiner is required to determine and publish the result of an oral examination within 48 hours after the moment it is finished. - 2.
 In the case of written examinations, the examiner is required to determine the result as soon as possible after the examination but within 15 working days at most.
-The examiner forwards the necessary details to the student administration.
-Taking due account of the student's right to privacy, the student administration then ensures that the results are registered and communicated within 20 working days of the examination date.
+The examiner ensures that the results are registered and communicated in Osiris (if applicable) within this time frame, taking due account of the student's right to privacy.
 If the examiner is not able to meet these requirements due to exceptional circumstances, he or she must inform the Board of Examiners, stating the reasons for the delay and informs the students as soon as possible. - 3.
 In case of practicals, the examiner is required to determine the result as soon as possible after the last due date on which (the last part of) the practical was to be handed in, but within 15 working days at most.
-The examiner forwards the necessary details to the student administration.
-Taking due account of the student's right to privacy, the student administration then ensures that the results are registered and communicated within 20 working days of the examination date.
+The examiner ensures that the results are registered and communicated in Osiris (if applicable) within this time frame, taking due account of the student's right to privacy.
 If the examiner is not able to meet these requirements due to exceptional circumstances, he or she must inform the Board of Examiners, stating the reasons for the delay and informs the students as soon as possible. - 4.
-Regarding any examinations that are not taken orally, in writing or as a practical, the Board of Examiners shall determine beforehand precisely how and within which period of time the student will be notified of the results. - 5.
-When receiving the result of an examination, the student will be made aware of his or her right to inspect the results as referred to in Article 21, as well as the opportunity to lodge an appeal with the Examination Appeals Board.
+Regarding any examinations that are not taken orally, in writing or as a practical, the Board of Examiners shall determine beforehand precisely how and within which period of time the student will be notified of the results. - When receiving the result of an examination, the student will be made aware of his or her right to inspect the results as referred to in Article 21, as well as the opportunity to lodge an appeal with the Examination Appeals Board.